Indonesia: Sulawesi - July 2007

 The view from the balconies of the Wisma Monton Hotel in Rantepao.
 (Sulawesi, Indonesia, July 2007)

-I leave on my motorcycle with a light heart, my nose to the wind, without fear.
-Motorbikes", as everywhere in Southeast Asia, are in fact scooter mopeds with a left-foot gear change.
-No need to be a motorcyclist to ride these machines.
+I leave on my motorcycle with a light heart, the nose to the wind, without fear.
+The "motorcycles", as everywhere in Southeast Asia, are in fact mopeds-scooters with left foot gear change.
+You don't need to be a biker to ride these machines.

 Once crossed the limits of Rantepao, the roads and paths are very quiet.
 Just roll at a low speed, keeping your thumb on the horn and an eye on dogs, chickens, children crossing ...